HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - For a large-sized workload in AWS, start the Kubernetes cluster with 1 master and 12 worker nodes.

-- For a medium-sized workload in AWS, the Kubernetes cluster should begin with one master and four worker nodes.

-- For the HAProxy and RingApi containers, increasing the CPU increases throughput, but increasing the number of pods does not.
+-  To increase the throughput for the HAProxy and RingAPI containers, increase their CPU allocations.
+Note that increasing the number of pods does not increase throughput.

-- For DAM and persistence node pods, CPU limits were increased due to the observations from Grafana about the usage of CPU and memory on the load test.
-After this initial change, increasing the pod replicas boosted the performance and handling of the 10,000 concurrent users load.
-For DAM, increasing the number of pods increases throughput.
+- To boost performance for the DAM and persistence-node pods, increase the CPU limits first, then increase the number of pod replicas.
+Increasing the number of pods also increases throughput for DAM.

-- For testing purposes, OpenLDAP pod values were also increased for holding more authenticated users for rendering.
-However, the OpenLDAP pod is not for production use.
+- To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
+Note that the OpenLDAP pod is not for production use.

-- For optimizing the Core container, start with increasing the CPU until this saturates.
-After the optimal CPU level is determined, increase the number of pods to increase performance.
+-  To optimize the Core container, increase the CPU allocation until this saturates.
+After the optimal CPU level is determined, increase the number of pods to boost performance.

--  Increase the number of `Core` pods proportionally to the load to improve response times.
-For example, for a load of 10,000 concurrent users, we used 7 core pods and for 30,000 concurrent users, we proportionally increased the number of core pods to 23.
+-  To improve response times, increase the number of Core pods proportionally to the user load.
+For example, 7 core pods were used for a load of 10,000 concurrent users, and 23 core pods for a load of 30,000 concurrent users.

-- Increase the memory allocation for the DAM and haproxy pods by approximately 1024Mi for every 10,000 concurrent users to prevent Out of Memory (OOM) issues.
+- To prevent Out of Memory (OOM) issues, increase the memory allocation for the DAM and HAProxy pods by approximately 1024Mi for every 10,000 concurrent users.

-- Increase the CPU allocation for the haproxy pod by approximately 1 CPU for every 10,000 concurrent users.
+- To ensure optimal CPU allocation for the HAProxy pod, allocate 1 additional CPU for every 10,000 concurrent users.

 !!!note
      Do not set the JVM heap size larger than the allocated memory for the pod.

 Modifications were made to the initial Helm chart configuration during the tests.
 The following table outlines the pod count and limits for each pod.
-By applying these values, the setup's responsiveness was significantly improved, allowing the system to handle 30,000 concurrent users with a substantial reduction in average response time and a minimal error rate.
+After applying these values, the setup showed significantly improved responsiveness.
+These changes allowed the system to handle 30,000 concurrent users with a substantial reduction in average response time and a minimal error rate.

 |  |  | Request | Request | Limit | Limit |
 |---|---|---:|---|---|---|